鹰嘴骨折 资料

 Complications

-• A majority of olecranon fractures heal uneventfully with good/excellent results, with a small loss of motion to be expected [9].
+• A majority of olecranon fractures heal uneventfully with good or excellent results, though a small loss of motion is expected [4].

 • The timing of fixation of displaced olecranon fractures does not significantly increase the rate of early complications or reoperation [13].